digital-chemistry-laboratory/morfeus/docs/sasa.rst

 ===============================
 Solvent accessible surface area
 ===============================
-Solvent accessible surface areas (SASAs), atomic SASAs and volumes under the SASA can be calculated.
+Solvent accessible surface area (SASA), atomic SASA and volumes under the SASA can be calculated.

 *******************